oracle/node-oracledb/doc/api.md

 The database user name.
 Can be a simple user name or a proxy of the form *alison[fred]*.
-See the [Client Access Through a Proxy][7] section in the OCI manual for more details about proxy authentication.
+See the [Client Access Through a Proxy][7] section in the Oracle Call Interface manual for more details about proxy authentication.

 ```
 String password